odedia/tpcf-workshop/README.md

 }
 ```

-Rebuild, and redeploy to PCF.
+Rebuild, and redeploy to TPCF.

-### 8.2 - Create a Redis Service Instance in PCF
+### 8.2 - Create a Redis Service Instance in TPCF

 You can view available self-self / on-demand provisioning services via the marketplace.